haiwen/seafile-admin-docs/manual/changelog/server-changelog.md

 Please check our document for how to upgrade to [13.0](../upgrade/upgrade_notes_for_13.0.x.md)

+### 13.0.12 (2025-10-24)

+* [fix] Add missing is_department_owner field in database table to make sure community edition and pro edition have same database schema
+* [fix] Fix LDAP and LDAP(Imported) page in system admin panel
+* [fix] Fix if ENABLE_WIKI set to false, wiki module still be shown
+* [fix] Fix a XSS issue for SVG file view in sharing link if golang file server is used (We'd like to thank [Jose Alfredo Bukit](https://github.com/x0root) for reporting the issue to us
+* Support open docxf file type with OnlyOffice
+* Other UI fixes and consistency improvements

 ### 13.0.11 beta (2025-09-22)

 * [metadata] Add a new view type "Statistics"